porobov/Million-Ether-Homepage-Docs/source/ads.rst

 **Video:**

-`The Million Ether Smart Contract - place ads (3:12) <https://youtu.be/mTgXJVlBVdI>`_ todo?
+`Video instructions - place ads (3:12) <https://youtu.be/mTgXJVlBVdI>`_

-As the most parts of this project image storage is decentralized.
-It is currently too expensive to place images within the blockchain we use imgur.com for image hosting.
+Currently all images need to be uploaded to imgur.com.
 It is free and easy to use.

 **1. Upload your image to imgur.com.**